lavertyaf/cc_wk11_day1_hw_whodunnit/hw_scope_whodunnit.md

 console.log(verdict);
 ```
 The murderer is (I thought it would be Mrs Peacock but its Prof Plum and I don't know why....)

+the global let murderer = Prof Plum, whereas Mrs P is a new variable that only exists locally and does not impact the original time the murderer is set to Prof Plum.

 ### Extensions